taw27/List-Pagination-and-Filtering/README.md

 ## Description

-A webpage that filters list of students and provides pagination links, with each each page displaying at most 10 students
+A webpage that filters list of students and provides pagination links, with each page displaying at most 10 students

  + _Each page displays at most ten students_
  + _The pagination links are dynamically created on the bottom based on the number of students in the list_